AviatrixSystems/Docs/Solutions/build_zerotrust_cloud_network.rst

 3. User access with authentication and authorization
 ------------------------------------------------------

 - Users access cloud resources must be first authenticated.
 Certificate only based authentication is a weak solution as certificate can be stolen.
 Another insecure access method is Jump Host or Bastion stations.
-Multi factor authentication such as integrating with LDAP/DUO/OKTA and client SAML Single Sign on significantly improves authentication strengths.
+Multi factor authentication such as integrating with LDAP/DUO/OKTA and client SAML "Single Sign On" significantly improves authentication strengths.
 However authentication alone is not sufficient,

 - Users access cloud resources must be authorized.
 The finer grained control you apply, the less literal movement a user can make even if accessing to the network is attained.
 With Zero Trust, you should only grant access to the required resources.